Houtamelo/gdext_coroutines/README.md

 }
 ```

-Then every frame the `GodotCoroutine` polls the current yield to advance it's inner function.
+Then every frame the `GodotCoroutine` polls the current yield to advance its inner function.

 ```rs
 #[godot_api]
 impl INode for GodotCoroutine {